McGill-DMaS/Kam1n0-Community/README.md

 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)

 **_Kam1n0 v2.x_** is a scalable assembly management and analysis platform.
+It allows a user to first index a (large) collection of binaries into different repositories and provide different analytic services such as clone search.
 It supports multi-tenancy access and management of assembly repositories by introducing the concept of **_Application_**.
-An application instance contains its own exclusive repository and provides a specialized analytic service, such as assembly clone search.
-Considering the versatility of reverse engineering tasks, Kam1n0 v2.x server currently provides three different types of clone-search applications: Asm-Clone, Sym1n0, and Asm2Vec.
+An application instance contains its own exclusive repository and provides a specialized analytic service.
+Considering the versatility of reverse engineering tasks, Kam1n0 v2.x server currently provides three different types of clone-search applications: **_Asm-Clone_**, **_Sym1n0_**, and **_Asm2Vec_**.
 New application type can be further added to the platform.
-A user can create applications instance of any chosen application type.

-One user can own unlimited number of applications.
-An application can be shared among a specific group of users.
-Application repository read-write access can be controlled by the application owner.
-Kam1n0 v2.x server will serve the applications concurrently using a resource pool.

 <p align="center">
   <img src="documentation/others/stack.png"/>
 </p>

-we optimize and refactor the original solution stack into a binary analysis platform, namely Kam1n0 v2.x.
-The resulting new architecture supports multi-tenancy access and management of repositories by introducing the concept of \emph{Application}.

-Assembly code analysis is a time-consuming process.

-An effective and efficient assembly code clone search engine can greatly reduce the effort of this process, since it can identify the cloned parts that have been previously analyzed.
-Kam1n0 is a scalable system that supports assembly code clone search.

-It allows a user to first index a (large) collection of binaries and then search for the code clones of a given target function or binary file.
-We created a promotional video on YouTube to illustrate assembly code clone search:

-Kam1n0 tries to
+A user can create applications instance of any chosen application type ann own unlimited number of applications.
+An application can be shared among a specific group of users.
+Application repository read-write access and on-off status can be controlled by the application owner.
+Kam1n0 v2.x server will serve the applications concurrently using a resource pool.

 Kam1n0 was developed by Steven H. H. Ding and Miles Q. Li under the supervision of Benjamin C. M. Fung of the [Data Mining and Security Lab](http://dmas.lab.mcgill.ca/) at McGill University in Canada.
 It won the second prize at the [Hex-Rays Plug-In Contest 2015](https://hex-rays.com/contests/2015/).
 If you find Kam1n0 useful, please cite our paper: